aragon/taiko-contracts/TEST_TREE.md

 │       ├── Given duplicate addresses on initialize
 │       │   └── It should revert
-│       ├── It should append the new addresses to the list │       ├── It should emit the SignersAddedEvent
+│       ├── It should append the new addresses to the list │       ├── It should return true on isListed
+│       ├── It should emit the SignersAddedEvent
 │       ├── When encryptionRegistry is not compatible on initialize │       │   └── It should revert